syedqamara/MetFlix/README.md

  | **Home (without InApp Debugger)** | **Data Breakpoint (Enabled Debugger)** | **Debugger (Submit Edited Data)** |
  |  <img width="300" src="/MetFlix/Resources/Screenshots/home_3.png" ></img>  | <img width="300" src="/MetFlix/Resources/Screenshots/breakpoint_3.png" ></img>   | <img width="300" src="/MetFlix/Resources/Screenshots/debugger_3.png" ></img>   |

+## Core Architecture

+### Overview
+This application uses `core_architecture` library written by the The Core Architecture of the MetFlix application is built upon the principles of modularity, scalability, and maintainability.
+It encompasses a set of core modules and libraries that form the foundation of the application's structure.

+### Core Architecture Library

+The [Core Architecture](https://github.com/metflix/core_architecture) Library is a central repository containing essential components, abstract modules, and utilities that are widely used across different parts of the MetFlix application.
+This library aims to provide a standardized and consistent set of tools for various functionalities, promoting code reusability and ease of maintenance.

 ## Table of Content